mstocco/mariostoc.co/content/traininglog/20220724-ironman2022-5weeksout.md

 I certainly still feel the ride on [Sunday](javascript:flick('sun');) in my quads while pedalling easy to and from the pool however.
 <!----->
-In the pool, I wore my HRM Swim band to get a more accurate reading of my heart-rate.
-I got after it during the strong 100s too.
-I clocked 1:33 for the 100m and a new PR, repeating it 4 times in a row for good measure.
+In the pool, I got after it during the strong 100m reps.
+I clocked 1:33 for the 100m and **a new PR**, repeating it 4 times in a row for good measure.
 There was a slight fade for reps 6, 7 and 8 but overall, a big session.

 ![Swim](/assets/jpg/swim-20220726.jpeg)
 <!---->